linusdong/Udacity_Nanodegree_FullStackWeb/P4/README.md

 1. [link](https://apis-explorer.appspot.com/apis-explorer/?base=https://smart-impact-94201.appspot.com/_ah/api#p/conference/v1/conference.addSessionToWishlist) to addSessionToWishlist(SessionKey)
 2. [link](https://apis-explorer.appspot.com/apis-explorer/?base=https://smart-impact-94201.appspot.com/_ah/api#p/conference/v1/conference.getSessionsInWishlist) to getSessionsInWishlist()

+###Model Explaination

-user can only add session in the conference that user have registered to attend
+There is property on profile model named sessionKeysWishlist.
+The property takes a list of values of the underlying type.
+This is a list of session keys as wishlist in user model.
+User can only add session in the conference that user have registered to attend.

 ##Task 3: Work on indexes and queries